yaniv-2bcloud/myrepo/Resource_Deployment/README.md

 ## Step 2: Create Azure Synapse Analytics (workspace preview)
-In this step you will deploy an Azure Synapse Analytics (workspace preview), a SQL Pool and a Spark Pool in the Azure Synapse Analytics (workspace preview) and an Azure Data Lake (Gen2) Storage Account into your Azure Subscription that you are using for this solution accelerator.
+In this step you will deploy an Azure Synapse Analytics (workspace preview), a SQL Pool, and a Spark Pool in the Azure Synapse Analytics (workspace preview), an Azure Data Lake (Gen2) Storage Account and a Cosmos DB Account into your Azure Subscription that you are using for this solution accelerator.

 **Parameters**